 However the biggest showstopper — by FAR — was Merman and Laurence’s campy “By The Mississinewah,” which was performed by the pair in Native American attire as they voiced the joys of polygamy.
 Here’s Merman with Betty Bruce, who replaced Laurence — most likely at Merman’s behest.
 Incidentally, Laurence later recorded the number with Merman’s understudy, Betty Garrett.

 Fun score, right?
 I’m not holding my breath for any major revival though.
 I think there are other Porter shows that, in addition to their scores, would make better candidates because of their books.
 Still, it’s Porter and Merman.
 It deserves a little reverence.
-As usual, contact me if interested in recordings of this show.
 Here’s one more for the road:

 Come back next Monday for another early ’40s Porter show!
 And tune in tomorrow for the best from the (unfortunate) final season of Bewitched!